limhowe/react-rethink/Readme.md

 Chat application using rethinkdb, socket.io, express, reactjs

 This app uses full features of rethinkdb to get notified about database change.
-[Horizon.io](https://github.com/rethinkdb/horizon) was on the original roadmap, but it had problem with watchign joined queries, and we are using [socket.io](https://github.com/socketio/socket.io) for clinet-server communication.
+[Horizon.io](https://github.com/rethinkdb/horizon) was on the original roadmap, but it had problem with watching joined queries, and we are using [socket.io](https://github.com/socketio/socket.io) for clinet-server communication.

 [Gulp](https://github.com/gulpjs/gulp) is used as task runner, and [webpack](https://github.com/webpack/webpack) is used for building the application.